JayCrlt/GitHub_Tutorial/Courses/Git+R.md

 ⚠️ Each time a change has been made from a collaborator, you will have to pull first before pushing.
 Otherwise, it might not work.

 Now you are ready to collaborate more efficiently.
-I hope it has helped you, and if you need some basic assistance, you can reach me at jay.crlt02 at gmail.com.
+I hope it was crystal clear and it has helped you.
+If it is the case, feel free to star this repository and to spread the word to the entire world! 🌍